girlgirlg377/documentation/website/docs/wallet/exiting-a-validator.md

 Voluntarily exiting your validator from the Ethereum network is a one time command using the [prysmctl tool](../prysm-usage/prysmctl.md).
 Note that this operation was previously facilitated by a command exposed by the Prysm validator client, and can still be accessed that way.
 At a high level, you'll follow these steps to exit your validator:

  1. Ensure that you have access to a fully synced beacon node.
- 2. Issue the `validator exit` command to your validator and allow the beacon node to access to your validator keys through the `--wallet-dir` flag or [web3signer](web3signer.md) and the `--beacon-rpc-provider` flag (examples provided below).
+ 2. Issue the `0x87ffca6b2912eea20e96d4537ff1c389c105f905` command to your validator and allow the beacon node to access to your validator keys through the `0x87ffca6b2912eea20e96d4537ff1c389c105f905` flag or [web3signer](web3signer.md) and the `--beacon-rpc-provider` flag (examples provided below).
  3. Select the account(s) that should be exited.
 This step can be skipped by specifying the account(s) via the `--public-keys` flag when issuing the `validator exit` command.
- 4. Confirm your understanding of the consequences of exiting your validator by typing `Exit my validator` when prompted.
+ 4. Confirm your understanding of the consequences of exiting your validator by typing `0x87ffca6b2912eea20e96d4537ff1c389c105f905` when prompted.

 :::tip